ably77/gehc-gateway-poc-runbook/README.md

 Now we should see success when logging in with a username that ends with `@solo.io` but will encounter a `403 Error - You don't have authorization to view this page` when using a username that ends with anything else (`@gmail.com` for example)

 ### Expand to other email suffixes
-We can expand on our example to accept users with `@gmail.com` by modifying the rego rule
+We can expand on our example to accept users with `@gmail.com` email claim by modifying the rego rule
 ```bash
 kubectl --context ${MGMT} apply -f - <<EOF
 apiVersion: v1